 From the Office of the President 3

 About the American University in Dubai (AUD) 4

-Graduate Admissions 16
+Graduate Admissions 17

-Office of Institutional Advancement and Development
+Office of Institutional Advancement and Development 26

-Office of the Registrar 27
+Office of the Registrar 28

-Communications Office 31
+Communications Office 32

-Office of Student Retention and Success 33
+Office of Student Retention and Success 34

-Student Services Office 35
+Student Services Office 36

-Health Center 32
+Health Center 40

-Library Services 43
+Library Services 44

-General Policies 45
+General Policies 47

-Office of Academic Affairs 53
+Office of Academic Affairs 55

-Academic Policies and Procedures 56
+Academic Policies and Procedures 58

-Academic Units, Programs and Degree Requirements 65
+Academic Units, Programs and Degree Requirements 67

-School of Business Administration 67
+School of Business Administration 69

 Master of Business Administration (M.B.A.)
-68
+70

-Mohammed Bin Rashid School for Communication Master of Arts in Leadership and Innovation in Contemporary Media (M.A.)
+Mohammed Bin Rashid School for Communication 79 80

-School of Education 83
+School of Education 85

 Master of Education (M.Ed.)
-84
+86

-The Professional Teaching Certificate 87
+The Professional Teaching Certificate 88

 School of Engineering 92

 Master of Science In Construction Management (M.S.C.M.)
 93

 Faculty Listing 100

-Financial Information 2017-2018 103
+Financial Information 2018-2019 103

-Academic Calendar 109
+Academic Calendar 108

 Index 110

-The American University in Dubai Dubai, United Arab Emirates VOL. VII, Copyright September 2017 Effective Fall 2017
+The American University in Dubai Dubai, United Arab Emirates VOL. VIII, Copyright September 2018 Effective Fall 2018

-The statements and policies set forth in this Catalog (effective September 2017) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
+The statements and policies set forth in this Catalog (effective September 2018) are for informational purposes only and should not be construed as the basis of a contract between the student and the institution.
 While every effort is made to provide accurate and current information, AUD reserves the right to change, without notice to the individual student, any provision in this Catalog.
 Every effort will be made to keep students advised of any such changes.